googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 An "out of cluster" dev server requires the need to also run the SDK Server locally.

-When a `GameServer` runs normally in a prod-like environment, the Agones cluster controller will handle initializing the container which contain the SDK Server and the game server binary.
+When a `GameServer` runs normally in a prod-like environment, the Agones cluster controller will handle initializing the containers which contain the SDK Server and the game server binary.
 The game server binary will be able to connect over gRPC to the SDK Server running in the sidecar container.
-When the game server binary makes SDK calls (e.g. `SDK.Read()`), those get sent to the SDK Server via gRPC and the SDK Server as able to modify the `GameServer` resource in the cluster.
+When the game server binary makes SDK calls (e.g. `SDK.Ready()`), those get sent to the SDK Server via gRPC and the SDK Server as able to modify the `GameServer` resource in the cluster.
 When the `GameServer` resource gets modified (either by the Agones cluster controller, by the Agones Allocation Service, or by the K8s API), the SDK Server is monitoring and sends update events over gRPC to the SDK API, resulting in a callback in the game server binary logic.

 The goal of an "out of cluster" dev server is to keep all this prod-like functionality, even in a debuggable context.